bitnet-io/bitnet-core/README.md

 * this project is compiled with boost-175 if you have trouble building or installing the debian or rpm packages use the scripts in this folder to build dependencies build-deps.sh and check doc/build-unix or doc/build-windows etc.
 * check periodically in this directory for bitnet.conf for new "addnodes"
 * since this project isnt using DNS you must manually addnodes with addnodes=ip:port for connectivity
+* the doc/ folder contains more build instructions for windows or macOS to build natively with those platforms as a cross compile

 # List of Exchanges
 * https://github.com/bitnet-io/bitnet-core/blob/main/doc/Exchange.md